kmcnellis/RDM/README.md

 Requires macOS 10.10 or higher for running, Xcode 10 for building.
 For older systems use the original version.
 Tested in macOS 10.15.6 with Xcode 11.4.

+### How to revert
+To revert all changes made by RDM, remove the `/Library/Displays/Contents/Resources/Overrides` folder.